Bad takes #5. It’s just contingency

 One way to avoid these key issues is to engage in whataboutery, i.e., responding to an issue by demanding attention to a second issue.
 What about other research?
 What about selection?
 Whataboutery provides the writer an opportunity to engage the reader on some related topic, e.g., for purposes of name-dropping.
-Rather than taking the opportunity to educate readers on the details of a new and exciting — but poorly known — body of work on mutation bias and molecular adaptation, i.e., rather than covering the studies that are the topic of their commentary, Svensson and Berger instead lavish their attention on older and much better known work on related topics by eminent scientists, e.g., the LTEE from Lenski and colleagues, lizard stuff from Jonathan Losos, the famous stickleback Pitx1 example, or David Houle’s work on fly wings.
+Rather than taking the opportunity to educate readers on the details of a new and exciting — but poorly known — body of work on mutation bias and molecular adaptation, i.e., the ostensible topic of their commentary, Svensson and Berger instead lavish their attention on older and much better known work on related topics by eminent scientists, e.g., the LTEE from Lenski and colleagues, lizard stuff from Jonathan Losos, the famous stickleback Pitx1 example, or David Houle’s work on fly wings.

 To understand how this game works, consider a completely unrelated example, namely the invention of a telephone 150 years ago (image).
 The novelty-hating curmudgeon may object as follows: You say there is something new here?
 How arrogant to make such a claim!
 There is nothing new here at all!
 This is merely an engineered device, and inventors have been crafting devices for centuries!
 I could show you 15 devices from just the past few years that are more impressive than this one, with more parts.
 You have done nothing to acknowledge this past work.
 Have you no respect?
 There is no fundamentally new technology here, merely pieces of wood and metal and wire!
 I could build something like this in an afternoon for $25.
 There are no new electrical or mechanical principles at work, merely electrical currents and vibrations controlled by magnets.
 It looks like other devices I have seen.
 I could break it easily with a hammer.
 I doubt that it can fly like an airplane.

 The problem is not that these objections are false statements.
 They could all be true.
 The problem is that they fail to address the crucial issue: the telephone prototype instantiates a generalizable technology to support remote voice communication through wires, thus over long distances.